robinmackenzie/demers-au/README.md

 # demers-au
-Demers cartogram of Australia using a D3 force directed graph
+Demers cartogram of Australia using a D3 force directed graph.
+The demo is [here](https://robinmackenzie.github.io/demers-au/).

 ## Inspiration
 Chris Given has useful Block showing a Demers cartogram built with D3.
 It's visualizing population by US state between 1900 and 2010.
 [The block is here](https://bl.ocks.org/cmgiven/9d6bc46cf586738458c13dd2b5dadd84).